wso2/apk/README.md

    - **Management Client** - Responsible for communication with the management server(control plane) to push/pull updates and maintain connectivity between the data plane and the control plane.
 The backend component was developed using **Go**
   -->
-The APK architecture consists of both control plane and data plane components.
-In the data plane, we have the Config Service, an open API for generating APK configurations and Kubernetes API artifacts based on inputs like OpenAPI schema files.
+The Kubernetes Gateway architecture consists of both control plane and data plane components.
+In the data plane, we have the Config Service, an open API for generating Kubernetes Gateway configurations and Kubernetes API artifacts based on inputs like OpenAPI schema files.
 The Deployer Service enables the creation of API artifacts within the gateway runtime, requiring a valid access token for secure deployment.

 These components efficiently generate configurations and deploy API artifacts within the data plane.
 The gateway partition comprises the Router, Enforcer, and Management Client.
 The Router intercepts API traffic, applying QoS policies for optimal performance.
 The Enforcer handles authentication and authorization, ensuring authorized access.
 The Management Client configures and synchronizes the Router and Enforcer, ensuring the gateway partition's smooth operation.

 The architecture also includes the Rate Limiting Service, which manages rate limits for API calls.
 The Router communicates with the Rate Limiter to enforce quota compliance.
 To facilitate distributed counters across gateways, Redis serves as a shared information store for rate limiting.

 ## Test Product APIs
-WSO2 APK comes with Postman collections to test product APIs and developers can use collection of API requests and configure them to test different scenarios.
+WSO2 Kubernetes Gateway comes with Postman collections to test product APIs and developers can use collection of API requests and configure them to test different scenarios.
 For example, they can reuse available requests to verify that the API returns the correct responses for different requests.
 These tests will allow users to identify potential issues or bugs that may need to be addressed before using it.
 Please refer [Postman Tests](https://github.com/wso2/apk/tree/main/test/postman-tests) section of the repo for more information about tests and test artifacts.

 ## Getting Started

-To tryout APK please refer to this [document](https://apk.docs.wso2.com/en/latest/get-started/quick-start-guide/).
+To tryout Kubernetes Gateway please refer to this [document](https://apk.docs.wso2.com/en/latest/get-started/quick-start-guide/).

 ### Before you begin...